-Blockchain and NFTs in Electronic Industry: In this blog, we’ll take a closer look at blockchain and how it’s being used in the electrical industry to automate and streamline multiparty processes that may otherwise be time-consuming, resource-intensive, and thus costly.
+In this blog, we'll look closely at blockchain and how it's used in the electrical industry to automate and streamline multiparty processes that may otherwise be time-consuming, resource-intensive, and thus costly.

 Setting up wasn't always a breeze.
 Automation can be used to improve how things work inside an organization, but "friction" in multiparty projects comes from how people outside the organization work together.

 For this reason, it's possible that the expenses and performance worries brought on by such friction aren't being tracked accurately inside the company.

 Cases of Initial Application:

 Most early proof-of-concept blockchain applications in the electronics industry focus on protocols between a new (usually large) company and its partners.

 The preliminary agency normally funds the development of the utility, and its partners are usually eager to participate in the advanced method.
 As an illustration:

 1. A big computer OEM turned to blockchain technology to speed up a "buy-sell" transaction involving component suppliers